Rhaenyra's Bastard Hypocrisy Will Cost Her Navy

 THE ARGUMENT

-Rhaenyra's refusal to legitimize Addam of Hull as a full Velaryon has made Corlys's continued loyalty structurally impossible, and his defection will remove the naval blockade that is the material basis of her hold on King's Landing.
-The show has not confirmed this break, but the evidence establishes that Corlys has lost everything fighting for Rhaenyra, commands the one asset she cannot replace, and has now been told his surviving son is worth less than her own contested bastards.
-The contradiction she refused to resolve will cost her the fleet.
+Rhaenyra's refusal to grant Addam of Hull the Velaryon name has made Corlys's continued loyalty structurally untenable, and his departure would lift the naval blockade that underpins her hold on King's Landing.
+Corlys has lost his wife, his legitimate children, and his castle fighting for her cause, and has now been told his surviving son is worth less than her own contested bastards.
+The show has not confirmed the break, but the conditions for it are fully assembled.

 How This Theory Works

 Rhaenyra will lose Corlys Velaryon because she has made his continued loyalty structurally impossible.
-She knighted the dragonseeds including Addam of Hull, then refused to grant him the Velaryon name, citing fear that legitimizing Corlys's bastard sons would compromise her own children's claims.
+She knighted the dragonseeds, including Addam of Hull, then refused to grant him the Velaryon name, citing fear that formalizing Corlys's bastard sons would compromise her own children's claims.
 The show has not resolved what Corlys does next.
-But the conditions for betrayal are fully assembled.
+But the conditions for betrayal are fully in place.

-The hypocrisy Corlys names in their confrontation is not rhetorical.
-He asks Rhaenyra to say aloud, to his face, why her bastard sons deserved to carry her family name while his sons cannot carry his.
-She cannot answer that question honestly without admitting that her refusal is not about principle but about self-protection.
+The confrontation between them is worth sitting with.
+Corlys names Joffrey, Lucerys, and Jacaerys to Rhaenyra's face and demands she explain aloud why her children deserve what his cannot have.
+She cannot answer that question honestly without admitting that her refusal is grounded in self-protection rather than principle.
 Her children's legitimacy was always contested, and she accepted that fiction as political necessity.
-Now she refuses to extend the same courtesy to the man who commands her fleet and whose legitimate children are dead.
+Now she declines to extend the same courtesy to the man who commands her fleet and whose legitimate heirs are dead.
+The hypocrisy Corlys surfaces is not rhetorical flourish; it is the logical structure of her governing position laid bare.

-The military cost of this refusal is the sharpest pressure point.
-Corlys is Rhaenyra's navy.
-She holds King's Landing under blockade and her position depends on sea power she does not independently control.
-Losing his cooperation does not merely damage her coalition; it removes a capability she cannot replace with dragons alone.
-The dragonseeds she did knight, including Addam, owe their position and allegiance to Corlys rather than to the crown.
-If Corlys withdraws or turns, he likely takes that loyalty with him.
-Rhaenyra has already alienated the nobility with her populist redistribution, faces religious resistance to her coronation, and governs an empty treasury.
-She cannot afford to make the Sea Snake her enemy.
+The military pressure this creates is the sharpest edge of the argument.
+Rhaenyra holds King's Landing under naval blockade, and that blockade is Corlys's fleet.
+Her position depends on sea power she does not independently control, and losing his cooperation would remove a capability she cannot replace with dragons alone.
+The dragonseeds she did knight, Addam included, owe their position and real allegiance to Corlys rather than to the crown.
+If Corlys withdraws or turns, he plausibly takes that loyalty with him, stripping Rhaenyra of riders she has already committed to her war.

 Is this theory convincing?